-It’s time to really get your book marketing and holiday book sales going.
-Steps 7-9 in our holiday book sales guide are all about getting the word out during the prime gift-shopping season.
+When it’s time to really get your holiday book marketing and sales going, steps 7-9 in our holiday book sales guide can help you get the word out during the prime gift-shopping season.

-You’re competing with so much holiday marketing – TV ads, radio blitzes, triple the amount of emails landing in your in-box – but there are still plenty of opportunities to have your voice heard and your message received.
+As the holidays approach, you’ll be competing with so much marketing – TV ads, radio blitzes, triple the amount of emails landing in your in-box – but there are still plenty of opportunities to have your voice heard and your message received.
 As a self-published author you just have to think a little differently and take advantage of a few tried-and-true book selling tactics.

 #7: Use social media